Phaseolus vulgaris: Other uses

 Bean leaves have been used to trap bedbugs in houses.
 Microscopic hairs (trichomes) on the bean leaves entrap the insects.

-From ancient times, beans were used as devices in various methods of divination.
-Fortune-telling using beans is called favomancy.

-Phaseolus vulgaris has been found to bio-accumulate zinc, manganese, and iron and have some tolerance to their respective toxicities, suggesting suitability for natural bio-remediation of heavy-metal-contaminated soils.
+Beans have been used as devices in various methods of divination since ancient times.
+Fortune-telling using beans is called favomancy.P. vulgaris has been found to bio-accumulate zinc, manganese, and iron and have some tolerance to their respective toxicities, suggesting suitability for natural bio-remediation of heavy-metal-contaminated soils.

+In culture

+In 1528, Pope Clemente VII received some white beans, which thrived.
+Five years later, he gave a bag of beans as a present to his niece, Catherine, on her wedding to Prince Henri of France, along with the county of the Lauragais, whose county town is Castelnaudary, now synonymous with the white bean dish of cassoulet.